-Growth Targets In the field of agriculture, we will work to expand globally by integrating DENSO's technologies for industrialization with advanced technologies from Europe.
-We will also introduce newly developed compact mobile refrigeration units that cater to diverse market needs in the logistics field.
-Furthermore, we will work with our partners in industry, gov- ernment, and academia to provide solutions that offer new value across the entire food supply chain by utilizing data through the combination of widely used technologies such as QR codes and radio frequency identification (RFID).
-Profitability Together with Certhon Group, in which we invested in March 2020, we will expand the turnkey solution business on a global basis.
-In addition, we will work with Yamato Transport Co., Ltd. to develop cold chain solution businesses that make use of such technologies as our compact mobile refrigeration units, which were recently intro- duced into the market.
-Differentiation Together with our partners in industry, government, and academia, we will develop and introduce solutions that resolve issues and address needs by accurately ascertaining the diverse food logistics field of the future with a focus on the entire supply chain.
-Organizational Capabilities We will build a sales structure in Japan and overseas centered on DENSO AgriTech Solutions, Inc., which we estab- lished in May 2020.
-We will also accelerate the construction of a framework for joint development of future tech- nologies together with Certhon Group.
-Additionally, we will lead the way with innovation in the field of food distribution by establishing a structure for the development of solutions that leverage DX in collaboration with our partners in industry, government, and academia.
+Growth Targets In the field of agriculture, we will work to expand glo with advanced technologies from Europe.
+We will al that cater to diverse market needs in the logistics fi ernment, and academia to provide solutions that of through the combination of widely used technologi Profitability Together with Certhon Group, in which we investe on a global basis.
+In addition, we will work with Ya nesses that make use of such technologies as our duced into the market.
+Differentiation Together with our partners in industry, governmen resolve issues and address needs by accurately as focus on the entire supply chain.
+Organizational Capabilities We will build a sales structure in Japan and overse lished in May 2020.
+We will also accelerate the con nologies together with Certhon Group.
+Additionall distribution by establishing a structure for the dev partners in industry, government, and academia.